agentmodels/agentmodels.org/chapters/5b-myopia.md

 ---
 layout: chapter
 title: Myopic planning
-description: Agents with faster but sub-optimal planning algorithms: myopia about rewards and myopia about exploration.
+description: Agents with faster but sub-optimal planning algorithms-- myopia about rewards and myopia about exploration.

 ---